conarwelsh/nettuts-laravel4-and-backbone/README.md

 **app/routes.php**

 We decided that we wanted our API to be versioned, so we will need to move the routes the generator created for us into the version group.
-We will also want to namespace our controllers with the corresponding version, so that we can have a different set of controllers for each version we build, and we will also want to nest our comments resource under the posts resource.
+We will also want to namespace our controllers with the corresponding version, so that we can have a different set of controllers for each version we build.
+The comments resource needs to also be nested under the posts resource.

 ```php
 <?php